jasonshanks/Monokai-Spacegray-Veneer-for-TaskPaper/README.md

 Search for any instances of **Avenir Next**.
 There's a few in case you wanted to get fancy like I did while testing but then ended up streamlining the look in the end. **Helvetica Neue Light** is a trendy choice for top-level headers of late.

 ### To change Tags:
-All you need to change is the ```matchesQuery=""```.
+All you need to change is the ```matchesQuery=""``` value.
 If you wanted to be thorough and permanent, just be sure to change every other matching tag name in that section.

 ### To add new Tags:
 You can copy and paste an existing Tag section.
 Change all the tag names.
 Adjust color/styles as desired.